Overview - Redesigning an Annotation Feature to Include Accessibility Options and Research-Based Learning Support

 Second Iteration: Accessibility, State Clarity, and Choice

-Due to development constraints, the team pivoted away from the collaboration tools and focused on improving what was already in the groundwork
+Due to development constraints, the team pivoted away from the collaboration tools and focused on improving existing groundwork.
+Other design changes made include:

 Integrated dark mode and sepia mode for visual accessibility, with a total of 5 colour options besides white

-One clear CTA to go in and out of editing state
+One clear CTA to go between Read and Edit modes

 WCAG contrast compliance was checked using the Figma plugin Able and the website WebAim's contrast checking tool.